Integer

 No matter how advanced the AI, it is no exception to this.

-The most useful application of the mathematical properties of integers is likely when handling IDs in an ordinal style and creating a mechanism to add new IDs while ensuring uniqueness (auto-increment).
+The most useful aspect of the mathematical properties of integers is when treating IDs as ordinal numbers and creating a mechanism to add new IDs while ensuring uniqueness.

 The ordinal nature of IDs also holds significance in applications that standardize by linking various concepts to fixed IDs.
 A classic example is character encoding.
-Character encoding will be covered in detail in a separate section.
+Character encoding will be covered in detail in the next section.

 Additionally, pointer types can be viewed as a kind of ID.
 While they have the unique characteristics of being variable values that represent specific addresses, they function as IDs in the sense that the pattern points to a specific target.